Skip to content

 What is neurodiversity?

 Neurodivergence refers to differences in the way individuals analyse and process information.
 Neurodiversity is the view that neurological differences in people reflect normal variations in brain development.
-It commonly refers to conditions such as autism spectrum disorder (ASD) and attention deficient hyperactivity disorder (ADHD).
+It commonly refers to conditions such as autism spectrum disorder (ASD), attentiondeficit/hyperactivity disorder (ADHD), and dyslexia.
 There has been a push in recent years to move away from the idea that these conditions are disorders that should be treated to a more nuanced perspective with variations of what is considered typical.

 Why is it important to consider neurodiversity in psychological assessment?